twhalsema/walman/README.md

 ## What is in this portfolio?
 This portfolio consists of 3 parts:
-1. <b>Walman</b> (short for Wallet Manager) - A python program which allows the user to declaratively build Oracle wallets (database credential stores) and deploy them to remove database client servers.
+1. <b>Walman</b> (short for Wallet Manager) - A Python program which allows the user to declaratively define Oracle wallets (database credential stores), populate them with credentials from 1password.com, and deploy the wallets to remove database client servers.
+(This allows centralized management of DB connection info for services to allow for easier password rotation.)
-2. Ansible and other automation files to create a test environment to demo <b>Walman</b>.
+3. Ansible and other automation files to create a test environment to demo <b>Walman</b>.
-3. Documentation for <b>Walman</b>.
+4. Documentation for <b>Walman</b>.
 This is both to allow anyone viewing my portfolio to better understand it as well as to highlight my technical writing ability.

 ## What skills does this portfolio demonstrate?
 In alphabetical order, not by importance: